This is based on opinion. Please don't list it on a work's trope example list.

 Not to mention that wherever you disappear away to, eventually you fade even from there.
 Recent victims can be saved: everyone else just vanishes.

 The Lost Boy: Mr Smith.
 That is all.

 It is implied (never stated outright but obvious to anyone who knows how the Slitheen operate - and one of the teachers is shown being killed for the purpose) that the child Slitheen killed and skinned at least two children around the same age as the protagonists.

 At the end of The Gift, the team is Covered in Gunge — gunge that is all that remains of two people.

 The Nightmare Man.
-Looks like a cross between the Nicholson and LedgerJokers, has this creepy giggle, and grows more powerful off people's nightmares.
+Looks like a cross between the Nicholson and LedgerJokers, with the voice and mannerisms of Davros, has this creepy giggle, and grows more powerful off people's nightmares.
 Not to mention the fact that he's literal nightmare fuel.